Fumohouse/godot-luau-script/docs/src/usage/core-scripts-vms-permissions.md

 If a thread ever tries to execute a method or other code of a permission level it does not have, it will cause an error.

+Note that only methods which are registered to Godot are executed on their script's thread.
+If any non-registered methods use protected APIs, classes with Godot-registered methods that use them must declare the necessary permissions.

 A comprehensive list of the permissions assigned to every Object class and method can be seen at `bindgen/class_settings.toml`.